Traveling with Disabilities

 This is an official U.S. Government source.
 Inclusion of non-U.S. Government links does not imply endorsement of contents.

 Each country has its own standards of accessibility for persons with disabilities.
 Before you travel, visit travel.state.gov/destination and enter a country or area to find information for mobility-impaired travelers in the Special Laws & Circumstances section.
-Many countries do not legally require accomodations, as does the United States.
+Unlike the United States, many countries do not legally require accommodations for persons with disabilities.

 Know Before You Go